Stronger Together: Getting Involved in Your Homeschool Community

 2. Support for your children

 Besides your own support as a homeschooling parent, your homeschool community can also provide support for your children.
 Having friends who are also homeschoolers can help normalize your family’s lifestyle to your children.
-A good group of multi aged children can also provide positive role models and even mentorship opportunities for your children as they grow.
-And while we as homeschoolers all know that one’s peers are not necessary for proper socialization, they do provide opportunity for socializing, which your children may really appreciate!
+A good group of multi-aged children can also provide positive role models and even mentorship opportunities for your children as they grow.
+And while we as homeschoolers all know that one’s peers are not necessary for proper socialization, they do provide an opportunity for socializing, which your children may really appreciate!

 3. Group opportunities

 Being part of a group also provides the sort of opportunities that are exclusive to groups: participation in group activities.
 Some events, opportunities, and experienced are only available to groups.
 Develop some local homeschool contacts, and it opens all kinds of doors to you for field trips, activities and classes.

 Another pretty important reason to get involved in your homeschool community is that they need you!
 Maybe you have your act together.
 Maybe your kids are thriving without homeschool friends.
 You are confident in your choices and your path.
 Maybe the biggest reason you should connect with local homeschoolers isn’t what they can offer you, but what you have to offer them.
 Your example, your words of encouragement, could make the world of difference to another homeschool mama!

 How you can get involved in your homeschool community:

 Not sure how to get involved in your local homeschool group?
 There are so many different ways, and not all require you to assume a leadership or organizational role.
 Here are just a few ways to get involved:

 Just show up.
 It really is that easy.
 I know everyone is busy, and you definitely have a full plate as a homeschooling mom, but by simply showing up to a meeting, the door to all kinds of support and resources for yourself and your family can be opened.
 And your mere presence at the meeting can be a great encouragement to those who are working hard in your homeschool community.